 Needless to say, you’ll want to protect your website against these dangers.
 Although the default WordPress settings don’t offer extra protection against brute force attacks, you can take some steps to prevent them from happening.

-How to block brute force attacks on WordPress
+How to prevent brute force attacks on WordPress

 Now that you know about brute force attacks, let’s discuss how to protect your WordPress website from them.